fubzee/mychorestodo/README.md

 **The Assignment:**

 ## Your Task

-    This was the final project of the Bootcamp and is intended to reflect the skills learned with a focus on React, MongoDB, Express and Node.
-The project is still a work in progress.
+### Description

+Modernise the traditional chore chart that hangs on the fridge.
+The application allows a parent to register and create a “chore chart”, set target or goals for a reward and add chores for their child to To Do

+### Motivation for development?

+This generation of youth are tech savvy and this application provides a way for parents to teach children the importance of what their responsibilities are in the family home and/or the value of reward comes with hard work.

 ## User Story

-    User story - Parent
+### User story - Parent

 WHEN I am signed in to the site THEN I see a dashboard that has the chores assigned to child/ren, a button to donate to a charity, logout, add a child so I can start assigning chores WHEN I click on the add child button I am taken to a page where I can add my child’s details WHEN I click on the donate button I am taken to the charity page WHEN I click on the Add chore button I am taken to a page where I can add chores for the child WHEN I click on the logout button THEN I am signed out of the site

-User story - Child
+### User story - Child

 WHEN I am signed in to the site THEN I see my chores assigned to me with an option to mark a task as complete, WHEN I click on the task complete option my rewards are added to my goals and I can see my progress towards my goal WHEN I click on the logout button then I am signed out of the site